1988–89 Duke Blue Devils men's basketball team

 The 1988–89 Duke Blue Devils men's basketball team represented Duke University.
 The head coach was Mike Krzyzewski.
 The team played its home games in the Cameron Indoor Stadium in Durham, North Carolina, and was a member of the Atlantic Coast Conference.
+Duke finished with an overall record of 28–8 (9–5 ACC) They were invited to the 1989 NCAA Tournament as a #2 seed.
+Duke would advance to the Final Four after wins over South Carolina State, West Virginia, Minnesota and Georgetown.
+But their season would come to an end after a one sided loss to Seton Hall 95–78.